fabiocaccamo/FCUUID/README.md

 - Manual install [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore)

 ##Usage setup
+It is recommended to do the setup in `applicationDidFinishLaunchingWithOptions` method.
-- Add an observer to the **FCUUIDsOfUserDevicesDidChangeNotification** to be notified about uuids of user devices changes.
+- Add an observer to the `FCUUIDsOfUserDevicesDidChangeNotification` to be notified about uuids of user devices changes.
+- If necessary, **migrate from a previously used UUID or UDID** using one of the migrations methods listed in the API section (it's recommended to do migration before calling `uuidForDevice` or `uuidsForUserDevices` methods).
-- Call any method in *applicationDidFinishLaunchingWithOptions* to enforce iCloud sync.
+- Call any class method to enforce iCloud sync.

 ##API
-All the following methods (excluding the last one) return a different Universally Unique Identifier, each one with its own persistency level.
+**Get different UUIDs** (each one with its own persistency level)

 ```objective-c
 //changes each time (no persistent)